How to Get a Medical Marijuana Card in California

 If you’re over 18 and sell marijuana to someone under the age of 17, you’ve committed a felony.
 If you wish to buy and possess additional cannabis and have one of the qualifying medical conditions for medicinal cannabis, you should seriously consider getting a California MMJ card.

-What Types of Cannabis Can I Purchase in California?
+What Type of Cannabis Can I Purchase in California?

 You have numerous options when you have a California MMJ card.
 Californian dispensaries provide marijuana flower, concentrates, edibles, lotions, patches, tinctures, and other cannabis products.